 Q: Where are you located?

 A: We have 2 locations.
 Our Stafford Heights hospital has been established since 1982 and is situated at 263 Appleby Road.
-Our new hospital at North Lakes is situated at 53 Flinders Parade.
+Our new North Lakes hospital is situated at 53 Flinders Parade.

 Q: What does it mean if my pet requires a specialist referral?